AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 >
 >Creating non-expiring credentials requires you to have the following three permissions and two roles assigned.
 The necessary permissions are Query Service Manage, Manage Sandboxes, and Query Service Integration permission.
 The required roles are Adobe Experience Platform admin and developer roles.
 To learn how to assign these permissions, please read the [Access Control](../../access-control/home.md) documentation.

-After generating non-expiring credentials for the first time, a JSON file is downloaded that can be shared with other users who can then use these credentials top complete the installation process.
+After generating non-expiring credentials for the first time, a JSON file is downloaded that can be shared with other users who can then use these credentials to complete the installation process.

 #### Use Existing credentials

 A JSON credential file can also be uploaded to pass validation.
-These JSON files are created at the same time a non-expiring credential is created.
+These JSON files holding the non-expiring credential values are downloaded to the local machine when a non-expiring credential is created.

 >[!IMPORTANT]
 >